 In 2006, CMF collaborated in the refurbishing of the Sculpture Museum, which was originally constructed in 1996.
 The Sculpture Museum houses many of the most important sculptures in the Copan Valley.
 Because of deterioration in the building´s construction, it had to be repaired.
 It was reopened in 2007.

 Winding through the Copan Valley, nature trails were built that have incorporated outlying, rarely visited Maya stelae, (carved stone monuments).
-Also added were markers with commentaries from leading biologists referencing unique regional plants, mammals, butterflies and birds.
-In 2005 Copan Maya Foundation also funded initial plans for maps, signs, and guidebooks.
-A need for funds for the implementation and training for local guides continues.
+Makers were added with commentaries from leading biologists referencing unique regional plants, mammals, butterflies and birds.
+In 2005 Copan Maya Foundation funded initial plans for maps, signs, and guidebooks.

 From 2001 until 2004, CMF raised funds for the many lecture series that were being held throughout the world to update and inform the general public about the gentle and fragile balance between the environment and the population.